Performance Testing: An Introduction

 - How many concurrent users can the application handle while maintaining an adequate response time?

-- What is the threshold of load that is above it, the application starts to make errors and/or reject connections?
+- What is the threshold of load that is above it?
+The application starts to make errors and/or reject connections.

 Types of Performance Tests

-There are various types of performance testing; But in general, Load Testing, Unit Testing, Stress Testing, Soak Testing, and Spike Testing are the most popular ones.
+There are various types of performance testing; but in general, Load Testing, Unit Testing, Stress Testing, Soak Testing, and Spike Testing are the most popular ones.

 Load testing is performed to simulate how the application behaves when it is loaded with increasing traffic or an increasing number of concurrent users.
 For example, a load can be a specific number of users logging in to a banking application to make a specific number of transactions within a specific duration.
 In this case, performance testing aims to find out the response time of all the involved functions to identify bottlenecks.
-Though load testing is perhaps the simplest form of performance testing, it’s the most useful when it comes to evaluating system behavior, latency, bottlenecks, and throughput.
+Though load testing is perhaps the simplest form of performance testing, it’s the most useful when evaluating system behaviour, latency, bottlenecks, and throughput.

-A stress test is technically a load test, but the load exceeds the limits of the application under test.
+A stress test is technically a load test, but the load exceeds the limits of the application under the test.
 The purpose of stress testing is to observe how the app behaves under such extreme conditions.
 Stress testing helps you know how and when your application crashes.
 One typical stress test is gradually increasing the load to see where and when the application violates non-functional requirements.
 This point at which the app collapses can be used to represent its capacity.
 For example, “the app can handle a total of 976 concurrent users when it starts to violate the requirements”.

 If you want to see how your app responds to sudden bursts of traffic, spike testing is the way.
 Spike Testing is very much similar to Load or Stress Testing, in which large traffic or users are loaded to the app; but a spike test comes in the form of a sudden spike in traffic.
 Typically, Spike Testing is used to see if the app’s performance might plummet or its functionalities collapse when put under sudden spikes, or if it can handle such extreme conditions.
 Other than that, it can be used to prepare for upcoming marketing or promotional events, where there would likely be a traffic burst to the app under test.
-Spike Testing is a must for applications that from time to time experience unexpected traffic increases.
+Spike Testing is a must for applications that, from time to time, experience unexpected traffic increases.

 As another type of load testing, a soak test (also known as endurance test) still delivers an increasing load (i.e. increasing traffic or number of concurrent users) to the app, but for a longer period of time.
 The purpose is to see if such sustained intense activity would cause any performance drops or consequences, such as leakages of memory or disk space filling up.
 While it depends, the duration of a typical soak test is normally run for hours.